-UK police arrest man over 1974 Birmingham pub bombings
+UK police arrest man over IRA bombings of pubs in 1974

 LONDON (AP) — Police arrested a man Wednesday in Northern Ireland in connection with the 1974 bombings of two pubs that killed 21 people and injured more than 200 in Birmingham, England.

-Officers from the West Midlands counter-terrorism unit, working with colleagues from the Police Service of Northern Ireland, arrested a 65-year-old man at his home in Belfast, West Midlands Police said.
-The man was arrested under the U.K.’s Terrorism Act, and his home was being searched, authorities said.
+West Midlands Police said officers from the West Midlands counterterrorism unit, working with colleagues from the Police Service of Northern Ireland, arrested a 65-year-old man at his home in Belfast.
+The man was arrested under the U.K.’s Terrorism Act, and his home was being searched, it added.

 The arrest came days before the 46th anniversary of the two Nov.
 21, 1974 blasts that ripped apart the Mulberry Bush and Tavern in the Town pubs in the city of Birmingham.

-The blasts were one of the worst attacks committed by the Irish Republican Army during its armed campaign to get Britain out of Northern Ireland.
+The blasts were one of the worst attacks committed by the Irish Republican Army during its decades-long armed campaign to get Britain out of Northern Ireland that officially ended with the signing of the Good Friday Agreement in 1998.

 British Home Secretary Priti Patel said a month ago that she would consider holding a public inquiry into the bombings.